OWASP/www-project-information-security-metrics-bank/index.md

 ## Project Description

-**OWASP Information Security Metrics Bank** project targets helping organizations quickly assess their cybersecurity functions and activities with a defined set of metrics developed & maintained by the community.
-ISMB will help the organizationby providing a practical framework for building an **Information Security Measurement Program**.
-ISMB will define a structured approach to keep track of security mertics and ensuring the proper mapping of these metrics to Information security Program functions, activities with corresponding defined maturity level.
+**OWASP Information Security Metrics Bank** project aims at helping organizations quickly assess their cybersecurity capabilities with a pre-defined set of metrics developed within a framework that provides clear measurement process, criteria and objectives.
+This framework is maintained by the open-source community.

+ISMB project provides a practical framework for building the basis of an **Information Security Measurement Program**.
+ISMB shall define a structured approach for keeping track of security mertics and ensuring that the proper mapping of these metrics with the information security program capabilities and activities.
+This mapping at then end can conclude the current capabilities maturity level which at the end can be tracked for progress in future cybersecurity capabilities enhancement.

 ## Project Objectives

-- Develop a structured presentation to Information Security metrics in a collaborative fashion
+ISMB project focuses on the following objectives:

+- Develop a structured approach for creating, designing and maintaining the information security metrics taking into consideration building proper tools/methodologies for community collaboration.
-- Develop Information Security metrics that are aligned with common and widely used Cybersecurity frameworks, standards and best practices.
+- Develop information security metrics aligned with the common and widely used cybersecurity frameworks, standards and best practices.
-- Build and maintain a repositority for information security metrics by allowing the community to design, develop, evaluate and share security metrics.
+- Build and maintain an online repositority for information security metrics to facilitate for community the design, development, evaluation and sharing of security metrics in various cybersecurity domains.

 ## Planned Deliverables

--  **Information Security Measurement Program toolkit**: ISMP program development methodology, program development sample project plan, set of documents that includes program charter, policies and processes, set of sheets that includes metrics repositorty sheets, metrics tracker sheets.
+-  **Information Security Measurement Program Toolkit**: ISMP program development methodology, program development and a sample project plan.
+The package also shall contain a set of template documents for reference use such as ISMP program charter, policies and processes, metrics repositorty excel sheets and metrics tracking sheets.

-- **Online InfoSec Metrick Bank**: Online repository of security metrics to be developed and maintained in collabritive fashion with community's support in a predefined structured method for easily future referencing & searching.
+- **Live Information Security Metrick Bank**: a live published repository of security metrics to be developed and maintained with community's support in a predefined structured format.
+This enables ISMB users to browse and search for different metrics within the repository.